miekg/skydns2/README.md

 Now you have a list of all known IP Addresses registered running in staging in the east area.

 Because we're returning A records and not SRV records, there are no ports listed, so this is only useful when you're querying for services running on ports known to you in advance.

-####DNS Forwarding
+#### DNS Forwarding

 By specifying nameservers in SkyDNS's config, for instance `8.8.8.8:53,8.8.4.4:53`, you create a DNS forwarding proxy.
-In this case it round robins between the two nameserver IPs mentioned.
+In this case it round-robins between the two nameserver IPs mentioned.

 Requests for which SkyDNS isn't authoritative will be forwarded and proxied back to the client.
 This means that you can set SkyDNS as the primary DNS server in `/etc/resolv.conf` and use it for both service discovery and normal DNS operations.

 ####DNSSEC